-The Graduate Performance Degree Committee is charged with ensuring that all doctoral documents reflect basic standards of musicianship, scholarly relevance, and academic responsibility.
-To that end, the purpose of the DMA Topic Proposal is to enable the Graduate Performance Degree Committee to evaluate the feasibility and scholarly significance of the proposed project.
-Successful Topic Proposals will explain the topic with which the project is concerned, present a cogent argument, demonstrate the project’s contribution to existing scholarship, identify the evidence and methods that will be used to support the argument, and display the author’s competence with English prose style and organization.
+Successful Topic Proposals outline the final DMA document, presenting a cogent argument, demonstrating the project’s contribution to existing scholarship, identifying the evidence and methods that will be used to support the argument, and displaying the author’s competence with English prose style and organization.
 The sections required in all DMA Topic Proposals ensure that these goals are met; see below for detailed descriptions of each section.
-In general, it is essential that the topic and the argument be clearly defined and that everything included in any section of the Topic Proposal be explicitly related to the topic.
-If there is a need for an interview, this should be included in the required pre-proposal and it must be indicated that a committee member is IRB complicant.
-Since irrelevant evidence or methodology weakens a Topic Proposal, the following items should be omitted unless they pertain directly to the central argument of the project: biographical information regarding composers; harmonic, motivic, or formal analyses of music; summaries of music history during a given period.
+It is essential that the topic and the argument be clearly defined and that everything included in any section of the Topic Proposal be explicitly related to the topic.
+Since irrelevant evidence or methodology weakens a Topic Proposal, the following items should be omitted unless they pertain directly to the central argument of the project: excessive biographical information regarding composers, and summaries of music history during a given period.
 Since the intended reader of the Topic Proposal is a scholar or expert, avoid the style or content of program notes.
 Students planning to conduct interviews as part of their research must provide evidence of contact with each interviewee (such as email correspondence agreeing to the interview) as well as sample questions.